Social Security Overview

 Denied Claims.
 When your claim is denied on initial application, you need an experienced lawyer at your side to navigate the bureaucratic and procedural mazes that lie ahead, and to properly develop medical and vocational evidence showing you are disabled.
 In my experience, I have observed that it is too easy for a claimant to misstep and damage seriously what might have been a good, winnable claim.
 So, as soon as your claim is denied, call a lawyer.
 The first appeal is called reconsideration, followed by the hearing, Appeals Council Review, and Federal District Court Review.The Changing Social Security Disability Climate

 There is no question the disability climate has changed dramatically.
 When not too long ago it was reasonable to expect a favorable outcome after going to a hearing, now more cases are lost than won at the hearing.
 This means that it is more important that is has ever been to build a record that will hold-up in federal court were about half of all disability claims are now headed.
-Currently, federal court approval rates are higher than approval rates at the hearings level.
-In my view, this is so because the federal courts are a branch of government separate from the branch that includes the Social Security Administration (SSA).
-Accordingly, the federal courts are unfettered when they review a case to determine whether the SSA has acted properly.What to Say on Initial Application
+I have observed that a client has at least a 50 percent chance obtaining some positive relief in Federal Court.
+It is helpful to know why this is so.
+The Social Security Administration (SSA) is part of the executive branch of government.
+The Federal Court is part of the judicial branch of government.
+These are two separate and independent branches of government (Congress is the third branch where the laws are made).
+The Federal Court, therefore, conducts an independent review of the SSA final decision.
+Accordingly, the Federal Court will take an objective and unbiased look at what the SSA has decided and will tell the SSA when it has decided incorrectly.What to Say on Initial Application

 Although you may not have a lawyer when you apply, remember that what you say is your “testimony.”
 You will live with what you say the duration of your claim process.
 Do not overthink your answers.
 Do not overstate or understate your symptoms or activity level.
 Do not explain what the disorder is all about or send articles about the disorder that you pulled off the Internet, because you are not a doctor.
 It is the job of your doctor to explain the disorder and why it causes your symptoms.
 Describe only your symptoms and how they limit you.Critical Time Limits for Appealing a Denied Claim

-Know that when your claim has been denied, certain limits apply to appealing a denied SSDI, DAC or SSI.
+Know that when your claim has been denied, strict time limits apply to appealing.
 Good claims have been lost because a claimant has missed a critical deadline.
 You have 60-days to appeal any unfavorable notice you receive and you are presumed to have received the notice within five (5) days of the mailing date.
 So call promptly when you receive a notice denying your claim.The Various Types of Claims

 SSDI Claims.
 SSDI is a claim for disability benefits based on a claimant’s earnings history.
 When you were part of the work force and paid withholdings, effectively you paid insurance premiums known as FICA.
-When you paid FICA every day of your working life, you purchased a disability policy that is intended to pay disability benefits should you become disabled before reaching full retirement age, and retirement benefits when you reach retirement age.
+If you were self-employed, you paid self-employment tax.
+When you made these payments every day of your working life, you purchased a disability policy that is intended to pay disability benefits should you become disabled before reaching full retirement age, and retirement benefits when you reach retirement age.
 On an SSDI claim, you must prove you became disabled while you still retained insurance coverage for SSDI benefits.
 The date this coverage lapses is known as “date last insured” (DLI).
 DLI is another way of saying “end of grace period.”
 The “grace period” typically ends about five years after you last paid withholdings.
 There is no requirement that a claimant apply before DLI.
 However, the further beyond DLI a claimant applies, the more difficult it is to prove disability on or before DLI.

 Disabled Adult Child (DAC) Claims.
-DAC is a claim a disabled adult child brings on the account or earnings history of a parent who has died.
-The claimant must prove that s/he became disabled on or before age 22, and that at least one parent has died and paid sufficient holdings to have qualified for SSDI.
+DAC is a claim a disabled adult child brings on the account or earnings history of a parent who has retired, died or who has become disabled.
+The claimant must prove that s/he became disabled on or before age 22, and that the parent has paid sufficient withholdings to have qualified for retirement or disability benefits.
 Often a claimant does not realize until well until adulthood that they have been disabled since before age 22.
 As soon as you are aware that you or a loved one might have a DAC claim, call a lawyer about how to gather evidence showing disability on or before age 22.

 SSDI, DAC and DWI Claims.
 If you win your SSDI, DAC or DWI claim, you will receive back or retroactive benefits one year before you applied or 5 months after you became disabled, whichever is later.